Poly-Haven/polyhavenassets/README.md

 ## Features

-1. Downloads all assets from [Poly Haven](https://polyhaven.com/) (at 1k resolution by default), and list them under their respective categories in the Asset Browser.
+1. Downloads all assets from [Poly Haven](https://polyhaven.com/), and list them under their respective categories in the Asset Browser.
 2. Lets you swap the resolution of an asset to higher/lower resolutions any time after import (most are at least 8K).
 3. Set the texture mapping scale to the correct real-world size according to the surfaces you've applied it to.
 4. One-click setup of texture displacement with adaptive subdivision.